Best Juice for Digestion: Top Drinks for Better Gut Health

 Apple Juice

-Fresh apple juice contains natural fiber compounds and antioxidants that may support digestive health.
-Apples contain pectin, a soluble fiber that may help regulate bowel movement.
+Fresh apple juice contains natural fibre compounds and antioxidants that may support digestive health.
+Apples contain pectin, a soluble fibre that may help regulate bowel movement.

 Papaya Juice